adasomg/the-missing-clojure-intro/README.md

 user=> (:key m) ;; :keywords are also invokable as a function! this is also rougly equivalent to (get m :key) "value"

-user=> (1 {1 "val"}) ;; but other simple types aren't, you can invoke a number as a funcion, this is why :keywords are the preffered keys for a map
+;; but other simple types aren't, you can invoke a number as a funcion ;; this is one of the reasons why :keywords are the prefered type for map keys user=> (1 {1 "val"})
 ClassCastException class java.lang.Long cannot be cast to class clojure.lang.IFn

 user=> (first {:key "value"}) ;; so what's the "first" elemnt of a map?